 Your intimate parts are very private and, before touching them, you should ensure that your hands are clean.

 Touching these body parts with dirty hands can cause all types of infections.
 This area is already damp and has its own ecosystem.
 Contact with other bacteria can cause serious problems.

 A very common mistake women make is to try to wash this area with soap, water, and douches.
 We recommend keeping the use of soap and water to a minimum and not douching at all.

 One of the body parts you should never touch (or scratch) with your hands is the inside of your ears.
 This can cause lesions.
 Also, they can get infected with time.

 First of all, remember that the ears contain wax, which keeps bacteria out.
 You shouldn’t try to eliminate all of the wax inside your ears.
 If you feel that you have too much earwax, consult with an otorhinolaryngologist, a physician who specializes in that area.
 They’ll help you eliminate excess wax.

 Avoid touching your face.
 We know that this is something that people almost always do involuntarily, but try to learn to avoid it as much as possible.

+As you can see, touching different body parts with dirty hands can cause problems.
 Take note and avoid doing this as much as possible.